Director of the Thurgood Marshall Civil Rights Center, J.D., Georgetown University

 Hansford will “put his passion and knowledge to work to empower marginalized communities.”

-Justin Hansford is joining the Howard law faculty as Associate Professor of Law and Executive Director of the new Thurgood Marshall Civil Rights Center.
+Justin Hansford is a Howard University School of Law Professor of Law and Executive Director of the Thurgood Marshall Civil Rights Center.
 Professor Hansford was previously a Democracy Project Fellow at Harvard University, a Visiting Professor of Law at Georgetown University Law Center, and an Associate Professor of Law at Saint Louis University.
 He has a B.A. from Howard University and a J.D. from Georgetown University Law Center, where he was a founder of the Georgetown Journal of Law and Modern Critical Race Perspectives.
-Professor Hansford also has received a Fulbright Scholar award to study the legal career of Nelson Mandela, and served as a clerk for Judge Damon J. Keith on the United States Court of Appeals for the Sixth Circuit.
+Professor Hansford also has earned a Fulbright Scholar award to study the legal career of Nelson Mandela, and served as a clerk for Judge Damon J. Keith on the United States Court of Appeals for the Sixth Circuit.

 Professor Hansford is a leading scholar and activist in the areas of critical race theory, human rights, and law and social movements.
-He is a co-author of the forthcoming Seventh Edition of Race, Racism and American Law, the celebrated legal textbook that was the first casebook published specifically for teaching race related law courses.
+He is a co-author of the forthcoming Seventh Edition of Race, Racism and American Law, the celebrated legal textbook that was the first casebook published specifically for teaching race-related law courses.
 His interdisciplinary scholarship has appeared in academic journals at various universities, including Harvard, Georgetown, Fordham, and the University of California at Hastings.
+He also is a member of the Stanford Medicine Commission on Justice and Equity.

 Donations to the Thurgood Marshall Civil Rights Center are now being accepted.
 To donate, click here.